—— FREE LUNCH & LEARN · WOODRUFF HEALTH SCIENCES LIBRARY

 Why Expertise Doesn't Communicate Itself

-Experts and their audiences organize information differently — which is why knowing your subject well doesn't automatically make it easier to explain.
-We'll look at what's actually happening in that gap and what it takes to close it.
+Knowing your subject well doesn't automatically make it easier to explain — in fact, it often makes it harder.
+We'll look at exactly why that happens and what it takes to close that gap.

 12:35 – 12:55

-Using a structured framework, you'll map one real audience you need to communicate with — what they know, what assumptions they're bringing, and what they actually need from you.
-Small group discussion follows.
+You'll map a real audience from your own work — who they are, what they know, and what they actually need from you.

 12:55 – 1:15